Rutherford Dust Society showcases 2020 Premiere Napa Valley wines

 You have free articles remaining.

-St. Supery Vineyards & Winery poured their Premiere lot, a 2018 Cabernet Sauvignon, entitled Louis XIV, and shared the intriguing story about its maturation barrel being milled from a forest planted by the man himself, Louis XIV.
+—St. Supery Vineyards & Winery poured their Premiere lot, a 2018 Cabernet Sauvignon, titled Louis XIV, and shared the intriguing story about its maturation barrel being milled from a forest planted by the man himself, Louis XIV.
 Bright, juicy red and black fruits provide an intensely flavored palate layered with cinnamon and toast; a wine both powerful and smooth in its delivery.

-Julie Johnston added Zinfandel to the Premiere conversation with her rare Tres Sabores estate Zinfandel grown on the western Rutherford Bench.
-From dry-farmed vineyards tended with excruciating care, Julie has created a vibrant, lively Zinfandel full of red raspberry and red cherry fruit which is perfectly in balance with the wine’s bright acidity and structure.
+—Julie Johnston added Zinfandel to the Premiere conversation with her rare Tres Sabores estate Zinfandel grown on the western Rutherford Bench.
+From dry-farmed vineyards tended carefully, Julie has created a vibrant, lively Zinfandel full of red raspberry and red cherry fruit which is perfectly in balance with the wine’s bright acidity and structure.
 If you are a Zin fan, this is a must-taste wine, and if you have previously avoided the grape, this will change your outlook on Zin completely.